 The firm has designed due diligence procedures to establish, assess, monitor and reduce areas of potential risk in its business and supply chains, and to address any reports of slavery occurring.
 As the basis for these procedures, the firm first ensures that it can account for each step of its supply processes and that it knows who is providing goods and services to it at all times.

-The firm takes the following actions with respect to all its direct suppliers:
+The firm takes the following actions with respect to all its direct suppliers in the UK:

-- when entering into arrangements with new suppliers or renewing existing suppliers, the firm assesses them for any indicators that slavery might occur in their business or their supply chains;
+- when entering into arrangements with new suppliers, the firm assesses them for any indicators that slavery might occur in their business or their supply chains;

 - suppliers are given a copy of the firm’s Modern Slavery Policy and informed in writing that the firm does not tolerate any form of slavery in their business or in any part of their supply chains;